francescomacri/francescomacri/README.md

 ## About Me

-- 🔭 (After a very long period) I’m currently working on my blog.
+- 🔭 I’m currently working on my blog on mathematics.
-- 🌱 I’m currently learning Discrete Mathematics.
+- 🌱 I’m currently learning a lot of different things.
 - ❤️ I love writing Python.

 ## 🛠️ Languages and Tools